Ahmed Abdi Godane: Islamic Courts Union

-In mid-2006, he became secretary-general of the Executive Council of the ICU.
+Using the money acquired from their heist, Godane and al-Afghani managed to infiltrate the Islamic courts in order to recruit people to their cause of Salafi jihadism.
+By 2005, Godane began forging close relationships with other leaders within the Islamic Courts Union (ICU) and established a strong alliance with the leader of al-Shabaab, Aden Hashi Farah Aero.
+He was allegedly involved with the murders of several aid workers in Somaliland including a British couple Dick and Enid Eyeington, he was then sentenced in absentia to 25 years in prison for terrorism related charges.
+During this period, Godane assumed command of a significant number of al-Shabaab fighters and played a pivotal role in the ICU's successful campaign to defeat local warlords and capture Mogadishu.
+In mid-2006, he took on the role of secretary-general of the Executive Council of the ICU.

-On 24 September 2006, the ICU captured the important port city from Barre Adan Shire Hiiraale leader of the Juba Valley Alliance, a tribal dispute has taken place between Habar Gidir leaders of the Al Shabaab faction within ICU and the Ogaden clan Ras Kamboni Brigades led by Hassan Abdullah Hersi al-Turki over the position of the military police leader.
-A compromise was reached where both groups agreed on appointing Ahmed Godane, an outsider who hails from the northern Arap clan as the head of military forces in the strategic city of Kismayo, Lower Juba.
+On 24 September 2006, the ICU captured the important port city from Barre Adan Shire Hiiraale leader of the Juba Valley Alliance, a tribal dispute has taken place between Habar Gidir leaders of the al-Shabaab faction within ICU and the Ogaden clan Ras Kamboni Brigades led by Hassan Abdullah Hersi al-Turki over the position of the military police leader.
+A compromise was reached where both groups agreed on appointing Ahmed Godane, an outsider who hails from the northern Isaaq clan as the head of military forces in the strategic city of Kismayo, Lower Juba.